mandeep170/projectjellyfish/README.md

  - Navigate to Store>Products>Add a Product
  - Choose "Create Application" or choose the type of item you are adding to the catalog
  - Enter the specifics for the Application Product
-    - Enter a unique Product SKU
-    - Enter the title of the application catalog
-    - Enter the price
-    - Click on "Active" for status
-    - Select the size of your product
-    - Choose the server type of the project
-    - Choose a server size
-    - Choose a CPU
-    - Choose the size of RAM memory
-    - Choose the OS
-    - Choose the Networking option
-    - Choose the Elasticity option
-    - Choose the Storage option
  - Click "Save Product"
- - Confirm the product was added
+ - Confirm the product was added in Store>Products
-    - Navigate to Store>Products
-    - Locate and confirm the product was added to the store

  - Navigate to Content>Add Content>Product
  - Enter the Product Name
  - Enter a Description for the product
  - Click "Choose File" and upload an image for the product
- - Click "Add Existing Product"
-   - In the product field, enter the SKU for the item you created
+ - Click "Add Existing Product" and enter the SKU for the item you created
-   - Click "Add Product"
+ - Click "Add Product" and then click "Save"
- - Click "Save"
- - Visit the Marketplace Catalog and confirm the product you added is located in the catalog

 3. Create a Form Email Configuration
  - Navigate to Configuration > Workflow > Rules
  - On the Rules page, under Active Rules, locate the rules titled "Email when project_req set to Approved"
    - Click on the rule to edit
  - In the rule editing screen, locate the Actions elements table and click the "+Add Action" button
- - On the Add a New Action page, click on the dropdown menu to add a variable
+ - On the "Add a New Action" page, click on the dropdown menu to add a variable
    - Locate "Send Mail" from the System block and click on it
  - On the Add a New Action page, add the following attributes:
     - Recipient's email